azerothcore/azerothcore-wotlk/.github/CODE_OF_CONDUCT.md

 identity and orientation.

-We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.
+We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, fun, and healthy community.

 ## Our Standards